JoinColony/colonyNetwork/docs/_Interface_IColonyNetwork.md

 ### `createColony`

-Creates a new colony in the network with the latest version available
+Creates a new colony in the network, at version 3

 *Note: This is now deprecated and will be removed in a future version*